NicholasBHubbard/Yabsm/README.md

   Yabsm will copy to your clipboard a =cd= command to the root directory of your desired snapshot.

-  You must install xclip to use yabsm-find.
+  You must install xclip if using x11 or wl-clipboard if using Wayland.
+If you are using Wayland then please remove the =#= from the beginning of line 68 in '/usr/local/sbin/yabsm-find' and delete line 69.

   Unfortunately YABSM cannot directly change your directory due to a limitation of Perl.